 Langjökull ice cap or the “long glacier” is the second-largest glacier in Iceland about 953 km2 or 367.955 square miles.
 The only Icelandic glacier that is bigger than Langjökull is the famous Vatnajökull glacier, the largest glacier in Europe.

-Langjökull is quite high, its highest peak Péturshorn reaching a soaring 1,355 meters (4,445.5 ft), which places it the glacier on par with some of the highest mountains found in the country including the wonderfully named Jarlhettur (The Earl’s Hat), Fjallkirkja and Þursaborg.
-Its volume is about 196 km3 and the ice is up to 580 meters thick (1,900 ft).
+Langjökull is quite high, its highest peak Péturshorn, reaching a soaring 1,355 meters (4,445.5 ft), which places the glacier on par with some of the highest mountains found in the country, including the wonderfully named Jarlhettur (The Earl’s Hat), Fjallkirkja and Þursaborg.
+Its volume is about 196 km3, and the ice is up to 580 meters thick (1,900 ft).

-Langjökull lies almost parallel to Iceland’s volcanic system from North-East to South-West and is located at a very geothermally active area.
-Under the glacier, two or more volcanic systems can be found that stretch out from under the glacier going in different directions.
-The most famous of them being Hveravellir, East of Langjökull.
+Langjökull lies almost parallel to Iceland’s volcanic system from northeast to southwest and is located in a very geothermally active area.
+Two or more volcanic systems stretch out from under the glacier in different directions.
+The most famous of them is Hveravellir, East of Langjökull.

 Want to learn interesting facts about the Langjökull glacier?
 Here are some of the top facts you probably didn’t know: